awillats/markdown-cv/index.md

 # Adam Willats
 <!--Graduate Research Assistant researching at the intersection of systems neuroscience and closed-loop control-->
 Collaborative, interdisciplinary researcher focused at the intersection of neuroscience, machine-learning, and closed-loop control.
-Currently completing a PhD in Biomedical Engineering.
+Currently completing a Ph.D. in Biomedical Engineering.

 <div id="webaddress">
 <a href="mailto:adamwillats@gmail.com"><i class="fas fa-envelope"></i> adamwillats@gmail.com </a>